 In a first-season episode of Monk, a person of interest asks whether he's psychic, and Sharona quips "he's a psychic who doesn't believe in psychics."
 Four years later, it begins being paired with Psych, whose main character uses the skill Monk used to have... to pose as a psychic.

-Also, Tony Shalhoub's role as OCD Adrian makes Ian Stark's (his character on Stark Raving Mad) claim that he once had OCD much more amusing.
+Also, Tony Shalhoub's role as OCD Adrian makes Ian Stark's claim that he once had OCD much more amusing.
 Of course, Ian Stark cured his OCD through hypnosis, but when Monk tried doing that in "Mr. Monk Gets Hypnotized," it didn't go as planned.